 We recommend the below step-by-step approach to create high-performing trigger emails for your business.

 - Ensure high-quality input.
 Understand your Buyer Persona well.
-Whom are you selling to?
+To whom are you selling?
 And, these people you are looking for, what are they looking for?
 As in life, so in email marketing.
 Ensure extremely targeted opt-in forms and popups that ideally attract only your right audience.
-For example, if you have an audience that is interested in signing up for free stuff and you want to set them up for a high ticket product sale, any guesses as to you know which direction this one’s headed in?
+For example, if you have an audience that is interested in signing up for free stuff and you want to set them up for a high-ticket product sale, any guesses as to whether you know which direction this one’s headed in?
 Not everyone goes into a single giant list.
 Maintain separate lists if you have to.

 - Segment your lists based on demographics (location, gender, age) or engagement with your business.